The Drifter (1988 film): Plot

-With the detective dead Trey goes to Julia and she reveals that the pocket watch she gave him was what saved him from the detective’s bullet.
-He was wearing it and it took the bullet for him.
-Julia and him embrace as she realizes she has met her true love and hero and the man who will protect her.
+With the detective dead, Trey goes to Julia and he reveals that the pocket watch she gave him was what saved him from the detective’s bullet.
+He embraces her, and she realizes she found her true love.

-The film ends with a happy ending shot of Julia and Trey together on a beach with her cat at their feet, happily ever after.
+The ending of the movie sees Julia and Trey, together on a beach, with her cat at their feet, happily ever after.

+(The last scene is sometimes edited out in some versions of this film).

 Production notes

 The cook in the diner at the beginning of the film is played by Bruce Vilanch.
 The script perpetually refers to 'The War'.
 At one point, Julia asks Trey if he served in 'the War'.
 In Morrison's office, there is a portrait of Richard Nixon.
 Even in the late 1980s, Vietnam was a powerful theme for Brand, who cast himself as Morrison.
 One of the central characters in Backfire, which he co-wrote in 1987 is also a Vietnam veteran.

 There are several editing errors in The Drifter.
 Most notably, during the final confrontation between Julia and the detective, a boom mike is visible at the top of the shot.

 (The boom mike is visible in that shot because on the VHS, where the film's original 1.85:1 aspect ratio is compromised and cropped to a TV ratio of 1.33:1, the viewer sees more vertical information than the director intended.)